-Only 11 previously-known Am stars were observed during the Kepler mission and a further 9 known Am stars have been selected for Campaign 0.
-For Campaign 1 there are 3 known Am stars on silicon, but a further 6 are near silicon.
-The proposed long-cadence targets for Campaign 1 of the K2 mission will further increase the number of Am stars observed with micro-magnitude precision.
+Only 11 previously-known Am stars were observed during the Kepler mission and a further 9 have been observed during Campaign 0.
+For Campaigns 2 and 3 there are 12 and 5 known Am stars on silicon, respectively.
+The proposed long-cadence targets for these Campaigns of the K2 mission will further increase the number of Am stars observed with micro-magnitude precision.
 These observations enable us to start to build a statistically significant sample of Am stars required to investigate the interaction between radiative diffusion and stellar pulsation.